 - Pre-war Occupation:

 - Miner (Wiluna)

 - ‘A’ Force Burma, Green Force, No. 3 Battalion

 - Tavoy, Moulmein, Kendau, Thetkaw, Meiloe, Aungganaung

 - Rakuyo Maru Party (rescued by USS Queenfish)

 Vic Cross was selected in Singapore to work on the Burma end of the Railway with ‘A’ Force Green Force No. 3 Battalion.

-He survived working at the Burma end of the Railway and was evacuated with all the POWs in Burma to several large camps in Thailand.
+He survived working on the Railway and was evacuated with all the POWs in Burma to several large camps in Thailand when completed at the end of 1943.
 Vic went to Tamarkan Camp where after a few months the Japanese decided he was one of many ‘fit’ POWs and would sail to work in Japan.
 From the time of selection 27 March 1944, to the date they sailed out of Singapore in early September 1944 took many months.
 The men were firstly sent by train to French Indo-China to wait for a suitable ship to Japan.
 They worked on and around the docks of Saigon for several months before the Japanese decided the American blockade of the waters around Saigon were too dangerous to send ships to Japan.

 The men were put back on trains to return to Singapore via Bangkok.
 They were accommodated at River Valley Road Transit Camp and worked for several months around the docks and other locations before finally boarding the ‘Rakuyo Maru’ about 5th September 1944.